Don't Guess Wrong: Apple, Google, and the Memory Science Behind Account Lockouts

 Arkes, H. R., & Blumer, C. (1985).
 The psychology of sunk cost.
 Organizational Behavior and Human Decision Processes, 35(1), 124–140. https://doi.org/10.1016/0749-5978(85)90049-4

-Apple Inc. If your Apple Account is locked or disabled.
-Apple Support. https://support.apple.com/HT204106
+Apple Inc. If your Apple Account is locked, not active, or disabled.
+Apple Support, updated December 5, 2025. https://support.apple.com/en-us/102640 (formerly catalogued as HT204106).

 Google.
 How Google authenticates users / risk-based sign-in challenges.
-Google Safety Center. https://safety.google/intl/en_us/authentication/
+Google Safety Center. https://safety.google/intl/en_us/safety/authentication/

 Google.
-Recover your Google Account or Gmail.
+How to recover your Google Account or Gmail.
 Google Account Help. https://support.google.com/accounts/answer/7682439

 A BibTeX file for these references is available at /field-notes/apple-sends-you-to-ijail.bib for one-click import into Zotero or any reference manager.